 Unless you have the exact same car in your own garage, you should always allow your car rental agent to give you some short instructions on your rented luxury car.

-Examine the luxury car
+11. Examine the luxury car:

-Take your time to do a detailed walk-around and inspect the car for any preexisting damage to avoid obscurities when returning the car.
+Take your time to do a meticulous walk-around and inspect the car for any preexisting damage to avoid obscurities when returning the car.
 In general ensure you have all scratches, dents and other marks noted on the check out form of your car rental contract.

-Avoid being in a rush for the car return either and make sure when checking the car back in to get a signature to proof all is in order and you've been on time.
+Avoid being in a rush for the car return either and make sure when checking the car back in, to get a signature to proof all is in order and you've been on time.